Cusper: Characteristics

-This population is sometimes referred to as Generation Jones, and less commonly as Tweeners & as Baby X’s by Smit.
+This population is sometimes referred to as Generation Jones, and less commonly as Tweeners, Baby X's by Smit and Boomerex by Trompenaars and Woolliams.
 These cuspers were not as financially successful as older Baby Boomers.
 They experienced a recession like many Generation Xers but had a much more difficult time finding jobs than Generation X did.
-While they learned to be IT-savvy, they didn't have computers until after high school but were some of the first to purchase them for their homes.
+While they learned to be IT-savvy, they did not have computers until after high school but were some of the first to purchase them for their homes.
 They were among some of the first to take an interest in video games.
 They get along well with Baby Boomers, but share different values.
 While they are comfortable in office environments, they are more relaxed at home.
-They're less interested in advancing their careers than Baby Boomers and more interested in quality of life.
+They are less interested in advancing their careers than Baby Boomers and more interested in quality of life.